-Another timeless historical site is Julfar, an old port city, situated beside the outwash wadi fans of Wadi Bih and Wadi Haqil.
-The trading town of Julfar represents one of the very few existing Islamic towns in the Gulf and Southeast Arabia, which are characterised by a continuous history throughout the entire Islamic period.
+And lastly, Julfar is an old port city, situated beside the outwash wadi fans of Wadi Bih and Wadi Haqil.
+The trading town of Julfar represents one of the very few existing Islamic towns in the Gulf and Southeast Arabia, characterised by a continuous history throughout the entire Islamic period.

-Visitors can discover these archaeological sites via bespoke tours inviting culture enthusiasts to dive headfirst into the Emirate's rich history.
-Operated by Safarak Tours, visitors can explore each of these key sites, plus visit the Ras Al Khaimah National Museum to learn of its outstanding historical value.
+Culture enthusiasts can discover these archaeological sites via bespoke tours and dive headfirst into the Emirate's rich history.
+Operated by Safarak Tours, visitors can explore each of these key sites.

-Open from Monday to Sunday from 8am to 7pm, culture vultures can find more about the UNESCO sites at visitrasalkhaimah.com or can stay updated via the Emirate's social platforms Instagram.
-YouTube and Facebook.
+Open from Monday to Sunday from 8am to 7pm, culture vultures can find more about the UNESCO sites at visitrasalkhaimah.com or can stay updated via the Emirate's social platforms Instagram, YouTube and Facebook.

 The full RAK Culture Tour costs AED 300 per person and can be booked via Safarak Tours on bookings@safaraktours.com or by calling +971 56 400 9536 / +971 58 675 6315.